Who can use this feature?

 - Only a network administrator can create Network Groups.

-- Network Groups are listed on the Network Directory.
+- Network Groups are listed on the People Directory.

 - Personal Groups are listed in your Notebook.

-- Network members can join groups by invitation or through the Network Directory.
+- Network members can join groups by invitation or through the People Directory.

-- You can send a message to an entire Group through the Network Directory.
+- You can send a message to an entire Group through the People Directory.

 Your private network may have three types of Groups, namely: